Jesse-Mendoza/Automated-Elk-Stack-Deployment/README.md

 The playbook implements the following tasks:

-    • Configure ELK VM with Docker
+    • Configure Elk VM with Docker

     • Install docker.io

     • Install pip3

+    • Install Docker python module

     • Download and launch a Docker elk container sebp/elk:761

-    • Use systemctl to use more memory
+    • Use systemctl to increase memory

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.